The Biggest '90s TV Teen Idols, Then and Now

 Mark-Paul Gosselaar: Now

-Gosselaar currently stars as Bow's dad on the black-ish spinoff mixed-ish, and will soon reprise his defining role on the upcoming Saved by the Bell revival.
+Gosselaar recently starred as Bow's dad on the black-ish spinoff mixed-ish.
+And he also reprised his defining role in Peacock's Saved by the Bell revival.

 Mario Lopez: Then

 The jock to Zack's prep, A.C.
 Slater made Mario Lopez equally as popular with the kids.